 The requirement for a security screening check must be relevant to the requirements of a position.
 Designating entire groups of employees and classes of positions may lead to a greater number of unnecessary checks and is only appropriate in some organizations.
 Remember, there has to be a strong rationale for conducting the checks related to the duties and responsibilities of the position.

-No, it is not the same for the Criminal Records Review Act (CRRA).
+No, it's not the same for the Criminal Records Review Act (CRRA).
 The CRRA does apply to current employees.
 The Act and Regulations specify that all employees who work with children and vulnerable adults must have a check completed.
-The CRRA also requires a re-check every five years.
+The CRRA also requires a recheck every five years.